 - If all or a portion of your bill is being paid with financial aid/loan funds, charges shown on your account that qualify as educational expenses will be paid first before health insurance.
 Therefore, you should be sure you have enough aid/loans to pay all of your charges.
 Otherwise, you will need to pay out-of-pocket for any charges not covered by financial aid or loans, including your health insurance charge.
 If you have questions regarding this topic, contact the Financial Aid office at (413) 775-1109.

 - Even though your financial aid/loans may have been offered to you and you may have accepted it, your account will not be paid until the Financial Aid Office disburses your awards/loans to your account.
 Typically, most financial aid grants and loans are disbursed to accounts approximately six weeks into the semester.

-On occasion, students may have paid their insurance charge but our next scheduled reporting may be days, or even weeks away since we only report once per month or as needed.
-In such cases, if you are seeking healthcare treatment and you know your insurance charge has been paid but the insurance company has no record of you, contact the Student Billing Office at 413-775-1301 or email@example.com to verify that your insurance charge has been paid in full.
-If your insurance charge has been paid in full and you need to seek immediate healthcare services, on a case by case basis, we will consider requests to report your insurance information and payment earlier than our normal reporting in order to expedite processing of insurance services by the insurance Broker.
+On occasion, students may have paid their insurance charge but our next scheduled reporting may be days or even weeks away since we only report once per month or as needed.
+In such cases, if you are seeking healthcare treatment and you know your insurance charge has been paid but the insurance company has no record of you, call the Student Financial Services Office at 413-775-1301 or send a message to firstname.lastname@example.org to verify that your insurance charge has been paid in full.
+If your insurance charge has been paid in full and you need to seek immediate healthcare services, on a case by case basis, we will consider requests to report your insurance information and payment earlier than our normal reporting in order to expedite processing of insurance services by the insurance broker.
 Please use this option only when an urgent need exists.